Pusty/writeups/justCTF2019/README.md

     bc9189406be84ec297464a514221406d
     4ec6aa45006dae153d94abd86b764e17

-The function containing them (at RVA :$23A270) is quite interesting as it processes the sound played within the audio editing software in some sort, hashes it in sets of 3 and compares them against the previously mentioned string.
+The function containing them (at RVA :$23A270) is quite interesting as it processes the sound played within the audio editing software in some sort, hashes it in sets of 3 bytes and compares them against the previously mentioned strings.
 Some of the md5 hashes are referenced more than once and looking them up online shows that they also originate from 3 byte combinations.
 Correctly sorted they look this: